 Unfractionated heparin (UFH) significantly reduced the elasticity and yield stress, but not the viscosity, of CF sputum from patients not receiving dornase alfa therapy.
 Heparin dose-dependently significantly increased the diffusion of nanospheres through CF sputum from patients not on dornase alfa therapy from 10.5 +/- 2.5% at baseline to 36.9 +/- 4.4% at 10 mg/ml but was more potent, with maximal effect at 0.1 mg/ml, in patients who were on dornase alfa therapy.
 Thus the mucoactive properties of UFH indicate its potential as a new therapeutic approach in patients with cystic fibrosis.

-Dr Janis Shute (figure 3) is Professor in Pharmacology, Pharmacy and Biomedical Sciences in Portsmouth UK and has been involved with CF research in collaboration with the CF centre in Southampton as in this present study, also as advisor to the CF Trust on scientific matters in the Research Advisory Committee.
+Dr Janis Shute (fig. 8) is Professor in Pharmacology, Pharmacy and Biomedical Sciences in Portsmouth UK and has been involved with CF research in collaboration with the CF centre in Southampton as in this present study, also as advisor to the CF Trust on scientific matters in the Research and Medical Advisory Committee.

 Childers M, Eckel G, Himmel A, Caldwell J. A new model of cystic fibrosis pathology: lack of transport of glutathione and its thiocyanate conjugates.
 Medical Hypotheses 2007; 68:101-112.
 [PubMed]